Beehive: Long box hive

-The long box hive is a single story hive that accepts fully enclosed frames and is worked horizontally in the manner of Kenya/Tanzanian top-bar hives.
-This non-stacked style had higher popularity a century ago in the Southeast United States but faded from use due to lack of portability.
+The long box hive is a single-story hive that accepts enclosed frames and is worked horizontally in the manner of Kenya/Tanzanian top-bar hives.
+This non-stacked style had higher popularity a century ago in the Southeast United States but faded from use due to a lack of portability.
 With the recent popularity of horizontal top-bar hives, the long box hive is gaining renewed but limited utilization.
-Alternative names are "new idea hive", "single story hive", "Poppleton hive", or simply "long hive".
+Alternative names are "new idea hive", "single story hive", "Poppleton hive", or "long hive".